IBM/knative101-eventing/step1/README.md

 # Link a service to an Event importer

 Event sources in Knative are defined by Kubernetes Custom Resources.
 There are a list of predefined event sources in Knative.
-Using `SINK` to refer to a Knative service when creating an event source is the simpliest way to consume an event.
+Creating an event source importer and using `SINK` to link to a Knative service is the simpliest way to consume an event.
 Here we use `Cronjob` as a sample.

 ![](../images/knative-simplemode.png)

 ## 1. Create a Knative service `event-display`

-由于Knative Service自带一个域名可以访问，所以我们创建一个Knative Service作为可访问的对象，来接受事件消息。输入下面的命令，创建`event-display`服务：
+Firstly, we create a Knative service `event-display` by:

 ```text
 kubectl apply --filename service.yaml
 ```

-期待输出：
+Expected output:
 ```
 Service 'event-display' successfully created in namespace 'default'.
 ```

-通过下面命令检查该服务已经创建完成，`READY`那栏显示 `True`。如果还没有，请等待一段时间:
+Run below command and check if the status `READY` of this Knative service is `True`:

 ```text
 kubectl get ksvc
 ```

-期待输出：
+Expected output：
 ```
 NAME            DOMAIN                                                                   GENERATION   AGE   CONDITIONS   READY   REASON
 event-display   event-display-default.knative1-guoyc.au-syd.containers.appdomain.cloud   1            32s   3 OK / 3     True
 ```

-## 步骤二：创建Cronjob事件源
+## 2. Create a CronJobSource

-Knative预先安装了定时事件源类型CronJobSource，可以用这个事件源来定时发送事件消息。
+CronJobSource is a predefined event source which uses an in-memory timer to produce events on the specified Cron schedule.

-1. 创建Cronjob事件源
+1. Create a cron job

-    我们先来看一下`cronjob.yaml`的内容，这里描述了定时事件源的配置信息：
+    Review the content of `cronjob.yaml`, which describes a definition of a cron job:
     ```text
     cat cronjob.yaml
     ```

-    期待输出：
+    Expected output:
     ```
     apiVersion: sources.eventing.knative.dev/v1alpha1
     kind: CronJobSource